 Doctoral Research Residency Program

 Primary research is a critical component of all doctoral theses.
 The CCA offers summer residencies ranging from four to six weeks to support PhD students in pursuing archival research based in our Collection.
-While applicants apply with a clearly defined research topic that will benefit from engagement with the CCA Collection, we also see the Doctoral Research Residency Program (DRRP) as an opportunity to introduce a diverse array of approaches, geographies, and questions into the research we do here.
+While applicants apply with a clearly defined research topic that will benefit from engagement with the CCA Collection, we also see the Doctoral Research Residency Program (DRRP) as an opportunity for doctoral students coming from an international range of university settings to engage in meaningful conversation on the contemporary value of publicly relevant research, as well as to introduce each other and the CCA itself to a diverse array of approaches, geographies, and questions across current scholarship related to built and natural environments.

-As part of the residency, the CCA organizes a one week seminar—a topical Toolkit for Today—that provides emerging scholars with new concepts, tools, and methods for their own research while also expanding on our current projects.
-Recent topics include Cross Wor(l)ds/Queer Wor(l)ds, Collectivity, Carbon Present, Legalities for Living, In the Planetary Field, and Archival Absencing.
-The DRRP seeks to balance independent time for writing, research, and reflection with a pedagogical program that introduces new questions, methods, and objects to the group of doctoral students.
+As part of the residency, the CCA organizes a one-week workshop—a topical Toolkit for Today—that provides emerging scholars with new concepts, tools, and methods for their own research while also expanding on our current projects.
+Recent topics include Computation Is the New Optics, Cross Wor(l)ds/Queer Wor(l)ds, Collectivity, Carbon Present, Legalities for Living, In the Planetary Field, and Archival Absencing.
+In addition to the Toolkit for Today workshop, program participants partake in a doctoral symposium to share their research with the group, and in other activities such as an archival handling workshop, research seminars, guided tours of CCA exhibitions and its vault spaces, visits of significant architectural sites in Montreal, among others.
+The DRRP seeks to balance independent time for archival inquiry and reflection with research-driven programming that introduces new questions, methods, and objects to the group of doctoral students.

 Guidelines